rj-rodriguez/ARPGGamepad/README.md

 stopped being updated, I decided it was time to make my own and thus, created this app.
 I've had a lot of fun working on and using this app and I plan to continue my work on it.

-Some notes on version 2.0
-- WinForm app will only be used for editing the profiles, the directX overlay is not working under .Net 5.0.
-- WPF app does support the virtual aim overlay, does not require old directX dlls like the old WinForm app, and its going to be the version worked on going forward, though right now will only allow choosing a profile and then run the translation, no editing just yet.

 HELP